Havana on my mind! By our Cuba expert Amanda

-Whilst it is difficult to even think about planning foreign travel at the moment with Covid-19 in the picture, we will someday soon be able to travel, so start planning NOW.
+Whilst it is difficult to even think about planning long haul travel at the moment with Covid-19 still in the picture, we will someday soon because ‘traffic lights’ and quarantine will be a thing of the past, so start planning NOW.
 The testament of how a country has dealt with this pandemic is proven by their results.
-We have to congratulate Cuba for its efforts and its success so far, as the country is beginning to open up again, boasting comparatively few mortalities.
-There are calls for the Cuban Doctors to receive the Nobel Peace Prize for their efforts to assist health globally, including their work in more than 25 countries to control Coronavirus.
+We have to congratulate Cuba for its progress with their own vaccines and a large number of the population has already received 3 doses.
+Comparatively, Cuba for its size, still boasts relatively few fatalities and because of this, will once again become a favourite destination.
+Just watch this space.

 Havana, the inside track

 No trip to Cuba is complete without spending time in the fascinating capital city of Havana.
 There are lots of things to do from beach visits, classic car rides, day trips to the tobacco growing region of the Island, historical tours, architecture tours, dancing and music lessons and the list goes on!
 There is certainly no reason to be bored!
 There are fantastic museums, from art, dance, cars, cigars, rum and then of course there are the restaurants (more on that later).